wp-plugins/custom-fields-csv-xml-importer/readme.txt

-=== Import and Update CSV XML Data into Pods Custom Fields ===
+=== CIO Bulk Importer ===
 Contributors: VisualData
 Donate link: http://vipp.com.au/
-Tags: custom fields, custom fields import, wp all import, csv import, pods csv import, xml import, pods csv import, pods custom content types and fields, pods, relationship fields, custom post types, website migration,  data feed, data import, data update, automatic
+Tags: custom fields, custom fields import, wp all import, csv import, pods csv import, xml import, pods xml import, pods custom content types and fields, pods, relationship fields, bi-directional relationship fields, multiple select relationship fields, multiple select bi-directional relationship fields, custom post types, CMS migration, website migration, website update, data feed, data import, data update, automatic update, cron import, automatic import,bulk import, bulk edit, fast import, quick import
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 4.1.0
 Tested up to: 4.2.2
 Stable tag: 1.0.0

-Simple, easy and fast, PODS Add-On for WP All Import imports data from any XML or CSV file to custom fields created with PODS.
+Simple, easy, fast and flexible, CIO Bulk Importer processes large data sets from any XML or CSV files to enable efficient update of websites and databases.

 == Description ==

-[Pods](https://wordpress.org/plugins/pods/) is a simple and powerful framework to extend content types or create custom content types and fields for high performance with large data sets.
-The PODS Add-On for [WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import") makes it easy and fast to bulk import your data from any CSV or XML files to custom fields created with [Pods - Custom Content Types and Fields ](https://wordpress.org/plugins/pods/).
+Are you planning a new website with many records to update, or have you got a good looking website but spent too much time keeping the content accurate and updated?
+CIO Bulk Importer is part of the efficient solution to improve work flow and make website updating simple and easy.

+CIO Bulk Importer is an add-on linking the following two powerful tools together in delivering an efficient and affordable solution for small and medium businesses.

+1. [PODS](https://wordpress.org/plugins/pods/).
+PODS is a free, simple, flexible and powerful CMS framework designed for high performance with large data sets.
+You can use PODS to extend content types with custom fields, or create custom content types of your own.
+PODS unleashes the power of Wordpress in creating highly customised CMS.

+2. [WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import”).
+WP All Import is a well developed tool to handle imports from larger XML and CSV files.
+The free version comes with logging, detection of duplicate records, and templates for future imports and updates.

-Together with Pods and WP All Import, this add-on provides a simple and easy way to build a high performance website, import large data sets and manage ongoing updates from external data sources.
+Together with Pods and WP All Import, CIO Bulk Importer provides a simple and easy way to build a high performance website, import large data sets and manage ongoing updates from external data sources.

+Accurate and timely website information is crucial to some professions, such as property developers and real estate agents.
+Mistakes are costly.
+With CIO Bulk Importer, the principal or person in charge can review information before uploading to the website reducing chances of errors.

+== How Does It Work ==

-This add-on automatically detects all your custom fields created with PODS and display them in step 3 of WP All Import.
+CIO Bulk Importer automatically detects all your custom fields created with PODS and display them in step 3 of WP All Import.

 The left side shows all of the custom fields that you can import to and the right side displays the data from your XML/CSV file.
 Then you can simply drag & drop the data from your XML or CSV into the PODS custom fields to import them.

 The CSV or XML can be in any order under any column header, and big files are broken into small chunks to allow importing to shared hosting sites, thanks to the great work by the WP ALL Import team.

-This is a handy tool for people migrating big volume of data from other sources to PODS websites, or regularly importing and updating data on PODS websites, such as real estate property listing websites, or book keeping websites.
-Simply create custom content types and fields using PODS for fast development and performance, export data to CSV or XML from your data sources, and import into PODS custom fields with ease.
+CIO Bulk Importer is a handy tool for people migrating big volume of data from other sources to PODS websites, or regularly importing and updating data on PODS websites, such as real estate property listing websites, or book keeping websites.
+Simply create custom content types and fields using PODS for fast development and performance, export data to CSV or XML from your data sources or receive from suppliers/clients/partners, and import into PODS custom fields with ease.

-The add-on was used on a shared hosting website created with PODS to import 25,000 records in one go successfully.
+CIO Bulk Importer was used on a shared hosting website created with PODS to import 25,000 records in one go successfully.

-The add-on needs both WP All Import and PODS plugins installed and activated in order to work.
-Both WP All Import and PODS are freely available.
+CIO Bulk Importer needs both WP All Import and PODS plugins installed and activated in order to work.
+Both WP All Import and PODS are freely available in the plugin repository.

-= Why you should use the PODS Add-On for WP All Import =
+= Why you should use the CIO Bulk Importer =

 * Simple, easy and fast tool to migrate data or regularly import/update data to PODS websites.